 Brushes – I like to use hog bristle brushes.
 Sizes ranging from 4 to 12.

-Surfaces – Most inexpensive gessoed canvas boards or wooden panels from most art stores will do.
+Surfaces – Inexpensive gessoed canvas boards or wooden panels from most art stores will do.
 I usually make my own.
+Either canvas mounted on board or just primed wood boards.
 Bring various sizes from 8″x10″ – 12″x16″ to work on.

 - Titanium White